mathiasvr/betaflight-deciphered/README.md

 - Allowed: `0` - `2000`
 - BF Configurator: *Motor Idle Throttle Value [percent]*

-This is the 'idle' value of throttle that is sent to the ESCs when the craft is armed and the throttle stick is at minimum position.
+This is the *idle* value of throttle that is sent to the ESCs when the craft is armed and the throttle stick is at minimum position.
 2000 equals 20 percent.

 ## `dshot_burst`
 - Default: `ON`